SoftUni-Internal/interactive-content/EN/06-Applications-Routing/01-Routing-Basics.md

 # Query Parameters

-The **query parameters** are a set of parameters attached to the end of the URL.
+The **query parameters** are a set of parameters attached to the end of a URL.

-They give us the ability to personalize the request to the API.
+They give us the ability to **personalize** the sent request to the API.

-Some common use cases are:
+Here are some use cases to use query parameters:

-- When we want to filter.
+- If we want to filter.

-- When we want to sort.
+- If we want to sort.

-- When we want to display the current page number in the pagination collection.
+- If we want to display the current page number in a pagination collection.

-Let us have a look at this example:
+Have a look at this example:

 [image assetsSrc="JS-Applications-Routing-4.png" /]

 In this example, we have an URL.

-The first part is the **protocol** that is used.
+The **protocol** is the first part of the URL.

-After we have the **hostname** and the **pathname**.
+After the protocol, we have the **hostname** and the **pathname**.

-After they are the query parameters, in this case, they are the key, its value, and the tag that indicates that the item is trending.
+In this case, the query parameters are in the end.

+They are the **key**, its **value**, and the **tag**, which indicates that the item is trending.

 [/slide]